wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/implementation-recommendations/includes/5-customer-experience.md

 | Microsoft Graph Security   | For organizations that are using Microsoft Graph Security, they can automate their security workflows by creating subscriptions, subscribing to alerts and more.                                                                                                                                                       | Cyber Security Analyst        |
 | Microsoft Defender ATP     | Microsoft Defender ATP provides endpoint protection against malware and other malicious activities.
 Using the Microsoft Defender ATP, Cyber Security Analysts can automate actions such as isolating machines, perform investigation actions, removing application permissions, running antivirus scans and much more. | Cyber Security Analyst        |

-Once again, you might be asking why Power Platform and security related connectors have been included in this list?
-The reason being that automating workloads shouldn't be restricted to makers.
-Administrators and Cyber Security Analyst also have increasing demands on their time and they should also try to be as efficient as possible.
+Once again, you might ask why Power Platform and security related connectors have been included in this list?
+The reason is that automating workloads shouldn't be restricted to app makers.
+Administrators and Cyber Security Analysts also have increasing demands on their time and they should try to be as efficient as possible too.

-When it comes to Cyber Security, you can no longer rely solely on analyst querying logs around the clock.
-By taking advantage of triggers for theses security services, alerts and notifications can be sent to these teams where they can subsequently respond to emerging threats, in near real time.
-Also, for some organizations, getting buy-in from security teams, to use the Power Platform, may be challenging.
-However, once Cyber Security Analysts see the benefits, from solving their needs, they tend to be more open to extending its use to other areas of the organization.
+When it comes to Cyber Security, you can't really rely solely on analyst querying logs around the clock.
+By taking advantage of triggers for theses security services, alerts and notifications can be sent to these teams where they can subsequently respond to emerging threats, in near or real time.

+For some organizations, getting buy-in from security teams to use the Power Platform, may be challenging.
+However, often once Cyber Security Analysts see the benefits solve their needs, they tend to be more open to extending its use to other areas of the organization.